|

 Anthropology and Mission.

 Editor-in-Chief is Prof. Dr. Dariusz Piwowarczyk Piwowarczyk and four other SVD members at Sankt Augustin are on the Editorial Staff.
+For details consult

 https://www.anthropos.eu/anthropos/